Quick Start

 • setupPreload → Preloads transaction details for faster initialization

 setupPreload comes from the transaction creation response.
 Passing it prevents the SDK from re-fetching transaction details, reducing initialization time by several seconds.
 It is a decoded JSON object to a TransactionDetails object.
-See an example: MainViewController.swift
+See an example: MainViewController.swiftarrow-up-right

 The simplest version of the initialization looks like this: